-You might have a store that sells different types of products where each type requires a different set of shipping, delivery, and pickup rules.
-This may be because you sell product that are:
+Does your store sell different types of products where each type requires a different set of shipping, delivery, and pickup rules?
+Merchants may require different types of shipping for products that are:

 - Heavy and lightweight